ataraxao/drex/Introduction.md

 **What this table shows (and why it matters):**

-- **Liquidity is real:** at each 3-year anniversary, the Partner COO’s “then-earned” entitlement is transferred into an account in the Partner COO’s name (in-kind by default, cash fallback).
+- **Liquidity is real:** every 3 years, the Partner COO’s then-earned entitlement is transferred into a **personal, sovereign account**.
-- **The ledger prevents double counting:** immediately after a Liquidity Event, the Partner COO’s additional claim on the Vehicle Account often goes to $0 because they already received their net settlement.
+- **The ledger prevents double counting:** after a Liquidity Event, incremental in-vehicle claim often resets to **$0** because it has been settled.
-- **Between Liquidity Events, new claim can re-appear:** as the Vehicle Account grows, the Partner COO’s allocation share can again exceed the ledger, creating a temporary additional claim until the next Liquidity Event (or final unwind).
+- **New claim can re-appear between events:** as the Vehicle grows, allocation can exceed the ledger, creating a temporary claim until the next event.
-- **Total wealth is conserved (in this simplified model):** absent taxes/fees/slippage, distributing earlier doesn’t change the total combined wealth; it changes where the wealth lives (shared vehicle vs the Partner COO’s sovereign account)—which is the entire point of Liquidity Events.
+- **Total wealth is conserved (simplified model):** distributions change **where** the wealth lives, not the combined total *(ignoring taxes/fees/slippage)*.

-### Scenario B: The Break-Even Failsafe ($5,000/mo)
+### Scenario B: The Break-Even Failsafe *($5,000/mo)*

 **Important note:** Child support cannot be contracted away.
-The CWA is not a replacement for statutory obligations to a child, and it does not attempt to waive them.
-However, in the legacy family-court environment, the child is often functionally weaponized as a leverage instrument—used to justify financial extraction from the Funding Partner while simultaneously incentivizing disengagement, reduced cooperation, and even strategic separation as a form of “price discovery.”
-For this reason, it is analytically useful to model state-mandated child support cashflows against the CWA’s compounded wealth outcomes.
+The CWA is **not** a replacement for statutory obligations to a child, and it does not attempt to waive them.
+However, in the legacy family-court environment, the child is often functionally weaponized as a leverage instrument—used to justify financial extraction from the Funding Partner while simultaneously incentivizing disengagement, reduced cooperation, and even strategic separation as a form of **“price discovery.”** For this reason, it is analytically useful to model state-mandated child support cashflows against the CWA’s compounded wealth outcomes.

-**The Family Court Yield:** Assuming an individual with a gross active income of $250,000/year which would make a $5,000 monthly CWA contribution sustainable, in California (Partner COO income = $0, 50/50 custody for 2 children), state-mandated child support yields roughly $40,000 to $47,000 per year in depreciating fiat.
+**The Family Court Yield:** Assuming an individual with a gross active income of $250,000/year which would make a $5,000 monthly CWA contribution sustainable, in California *(Partner COO income = $0, 50/50 custody for 2 children)*, state-mandated child support yields roughly **$40,000 to $47,000 per year** in depreciating fiat.

-**The CWA Yield (same window):** The deeper point is incentive dominance over time: even if child support is X, the expected compounding after the 50% vesting cap often exceeds X beyond year ~N (illustratively, around Year 6–8 in this model).
-Concretely, comparing Year 7 → Year 8:
+**The CWA Yield (same window):** The deeper point is incentive dominance over time: even if child support is *X*, the expected compounding after the 50% vesting cap often exceeds *X* beyond year ~N *(illustratively, around Year 6–8 in this model)*.
+Concretely, comparing **Year 7 → Year 8**:

-- Partner COO’s share at Year 7: $269,363
+- Partner COO’s share at Year 7: **$269,363**
-- Partner COO’s share at Year 8: $319,344
+- Partner COO’s share at Year 8: **$319,344**
-- Implied one-year CWA “yield” on the Partner COO’s share (Year 7 → Year 8):
+- Implied one-year CWA “yield” on the Partner COO’s share:
-  $319,344 − $269,363 = $49,981 per year
+  **$319,344 − $269,363 = $49,981 per year**

-So in that same interval, the cooperative path’s passive wealth increase for the Partner COO (~$49,981/year) exceeds the modeled state extraction band ($40,000–$47,000/year), flipping the incentive gradient toward cooperation rather than adversarial dissolution.
+So in that same interval, the cooperative path’s passive wealth increase for the Partner COO (**~$49,981/year**) exceeds the modeled state extraction band (**$40,000–$47,000/year**), flipping the incentive gradient toward **cooperation** rather than adversarial dissolution.

 ### The Schelling Point of Cooperation

 The CWA does not attempt to contract away child-support law.
-It mathematically outcompetes the extraction incentives by making cooperative compounding the dominant expected-value path.
-If state child support yields roughly $40,000/year, but the passive compounding of the Partner COO’s capped 50% CWA share yields roughly $50,000/year (illustratively, $49,981/year in the Year 7 → 8 window above), the Schelling point shifts.
+It mathematically outcompetes the extraction incentives by making **cooperative compounding** the dominant expected-value path.
+If state child support yields roughly **$40,000/year**, but the passive compounding of the Partner COO’s capped 50% CWA share yields roughly **$50,000/year**, the Schelling point shifts.
 It becomes less economically rational for the Partner COO to treat the child-support system as a primary cashflow strategy, because the dominant expected-value path is to maintain the cooperative wealth engine.

-In that regime, child support is pulled back toward its intended role: a safety backstop to ensure the child’s needs are met, rather than a proxy mechanism for the ex-partner’s financial survival.
+In that regime, child support is pulled back toward its intended role: a **safety backstop** to ensure the child’s needs are met, rather than a proxy mechanism for the ex-partner’s financial survival.

 *(Note: with Liquidity Events, the same economic value can be realized earlier into the Partner COO’s own-name account; the logic remains an incentive comparison between cooperative compounding and adversarial cashflow extraction.)*

-### Scenario C: The Mid-Earning Professional ($2,000/mo Contribution)
+### Scenario C: The Mid-Earning Professional *($2,000/mo Contribution)*

 To illustrate the CWA is a scalable macroeconomic tool, we model a mid-market scenario.
 This represents a Funding Partner earning approximately $150,000 per year which make a $2,000 per month CWA sustainable.